ruricolist/serapeum/REFERENCE.md

 To see the collection so far, call COLLECTOR with no arguments.

-Note that this version COLLECTOR to a closure, not a macro: you can pass the collector around or return it like any other function.
+Note that this version binds COLLECTOR to a closure, not a macro: you can pass the collector around or return it like any other function.

 [View source](iter.lisp#L115)